 Over the past 3 years some queens have been taken for mating at an isolated apiary in North Wales.
 These queens have been noticeably more docile than those mated locally.

 An empty queen cell

-The intention in 2011 and beyond is to develop a system so that we are producing a regular supply of queen cells and mated queens for distribution to our members.
+The intention since 2011 is to develop a system so that we are producing a regular supply of queen cells and mated queens for distribution to our members.